fs-jbracamonte/fathom-transcripts-playwright-download/README.md

 ```bash
 npm run electron
 ```
-2. If prompted, click "Install Browsers" (first run only).
-3. Fill in Auth Provider, Username, Password.
+2. Fill in Auth Provider, Username, Password.
-4. Optional: set "Max Meetings to Visit" or click "Browse" to choose a Transcript folder.
+3. Optional: set "Max Meetings to Visit" or click "Browse" to choose a Transcript folder.
-5. Click "Start Extraction".
+4. Click "Start Extraction".
 The browser runs minimized and logs stream into the app.
-6. Use "Transcripts" and "Report" to open output locations.
+5. Use "Transcripts" and "Report" to open output locations.

 ## 📁 Where to Find Your Transcripts